jackliuto/MultiViewRL/README.md

 The repository contains the following:
 - _src_ contains the necessary python files used to train the algorithm.
 Follow the instructions above to run.
 - _model_samples_ contains model checkpoints for the easy and hard conditions each trained on egocentric only, allocentric only and combined perspective.
-- _visuals_ contains the necessary files to generate saliency maps using the model checkpoints and GradCam
+- _visuals_ contains the necessary files to generate saliency maps using the model checkpoints